PX4/PX4-Devguide/en/middleware/micrortps_manual_code_generation.md

-# Manually generate Client and Agent code
+# Manually Generate Client and Agent Code

 It is also possible to generate and install the code for the client and the agent outside the normal PX4 build process using the python script
 **Tools/generate_microRTPS_bridge.py**.